-Sorting my best seafood recipes from my fish recipes has been a major task for me.
+When I was learning how to make seafood recipes, I did not realize what a large variety there is.
+Sorting out my best recipes distinguishing between fish and seafood has been a major task for me.
 After all I am no fisherman so I never think about the difference.
 I only know what fish I think taste good and how to cook it.
 The best way for me to divide these two is whether they are freshwater fish or saltwater fish.
 Even then, it is not that simple!
 For instance, I am told that mussels can be freshwater or saltwater.
 Shrimp, which are normally saltwater, are now being raised some places in freshwater.

-One of the most popular fish for best seafood recipes is the tuna.
+As I was learning how to make seafood recipes, I found one of the most popular is the tuna.
 There are nearly fifty varieties of the tuna fish like the albacore, yellowfin, blackfin and bluefin.
 The ways of how to cook tuna are endless from grilled to delicious casseroles and salads.

 Mahi Mahi or Dolphin and salmon are among my favorites.
 I like these grilled with no sauces or additives.
 The flavor is so good that anything added distracts from the flavor.

 Shrimp is also another favorite of mine.
 The common varieties of shrimp are pink, brown and snapping shrimp.
 They come in different sizes which work well in the different shrimp recipes that you make.

 Recipes that use shrimp are my favorite seafood recipes.
 One of my brother home from the Army was the first person to introduce me to this culinary delight.
 Shrimp was not common in the grocery stores when I was growing up.

 Sauté spinach and half of garlic in 2 tablespoons melted butter.